 There's one thing you may not have considered and that's what your child is wearing when sitting in the car seat.

-According to this particular expert, it's necessary to take off your little one's warm coats before starting the journey and as the colder weather is coming soon, this is especially topical.
+According to this particular expert, it's necessary to take off your little one's warm coats before starting the journey and as it's winter right now, this is especially topical.

-During the winter months, one of your main priorities is keeping your little ones warm and so when travelling, they're bundled up wearing their snug jackets.
+During the colder months, one of your main priorities is keeping your little ones warm and so when travelling, they're bundled up wearing their snug jackets.

 However, Alanna Pinkerton, a certified child passenger safety technician, has given some expert advice and it's worth noting.